lquesada/CaveExplorer/README.md

 # Structure

-Cavernal is sort of a game engine built on top G3N, and an instantiation of the engine.
+CaveExplorer is sort of a game engine built on top G3N, and an instantiation of the engine.

 -----